Explore Europe to the rhythm of classical music

 This itinerary was designed as a guide - if you have the time, we recommend you extend your stay in these incredible World Heritage destinations.
 They are also located next to some of Europe's top music capitals.

 Madrid: The city resonates to the rhythm of music.
 You will discover the richness of Spanish musical culture like flamenco, which was inscribed on the Intangible World Heritage List in 2010.
 The city has many theatres and for a royal musical experience, you can catch a performance at the Royal Theatre, located next to the Royal Palace.
-The cultural program of the Communidad de Madrid offers up to date information on events and performances.
+The cultural programme of the Communidad de Madrid offers up to date information on events and performances.
 There are also other cultural World Heritage sites in the region worth visiting, such as the Monastery and Site of the Escurial and the University and Historic Precinct of Alcalá de Henares.

 Paris: With two renowned opera halls and nearly 140 concert halls, Paris also offers a huge range of options for music lovers.
 You will find all the programming dedicated to classical music on the website of the Paris Tourist Office.
 If you're in Paris on the 21st of June, you will see the city come alive when it celebrates the 'Fête de la Musique' (Music Day).
 For one night only, the city's monuments and streets host concerts featuring muscial artists and performers from around the world.